A Study of Ponatinib With Chemotherapy in Children, Teenagers, and Adults With Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia

 - .
 Uncontrolled seizure disorder.
 (Participants with seizure disorders that do not require antiepileptic drugs or are well controlled with stable doses of antiepileptic drugs are eligible).

 - .
-History of severe coagulopathy or vascular events.
+History of severe coagulopathy or cardiovascular or peripheral vascular events.

 - UCSF Medical Comprehensive Cancer